StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <br> <br>

-I have often pondered if it was happenstance or destiny for me to transition from theoretical physics to oceanography.
+I have often pondered how inevitable it was for me to transition from theoretical physics to oceanography.
 Who knows?
 One reason perhaps originates from many years living at or near the seashore or near lakes and rivers.
-My father was in the air force, so my family moved every three to four years while growing up: Texas, Louisiana, Hawaii, California, Washington State, and the Mississippi Coast.
+My father was in the US Air Force, so my family moved every three to four years while growing up: Texas, Louisiana, Hawaii, California, Washington State, and the Mississippi Coast.
 Bodies of water, and in particular the ocean, became part of my DNA.
 From this perspective is seems natural that my heart would lead my head to do research in ocean science.

 </p>